What Is Batch Processing?

 - Lowers costs: Batch processing is relatively inexpensive compared to manual work, which provides a key incentive for businesses that are looking to conserve money and at the same time bolster efficiency.
 One of the reasons costs can be saved is that a computer set aside for batch input doesn’t need the kind of expensive hardware and software that can quickly rack up bills for businesses.

 - Maximizes off-the-clock time: At the end of the day, the workers at a business go home.
 But for a computer charged with batch processing, the workday doesn’t need to end.
-A significant advantage of batch systems is that computers can be set to carry out processing tasks during after-hours periods.
+A significant advantage of batch processing systems is that computers can be set to carry out processing tasks during after-hours periods.
 The employees who have been freed from their manual tasks can be put to work on projects that benefit the business.

 - Improves functions for businesses of all sizes: The setup of batch processing may lead some to believe that it’s a solution catered to big businesses.
 But, it’s ideal for organizations of all sizes, since almost every company out there has time-consuming, repeated tasks—the kind ideally suited to batch processing.

 A batch processing system can be widely applied, but it’s put to its best use when it’s leveraged to deal with complex, repeated tasks.
-Payroll and billing systems, for instance, represent two business processes that are very well-suited for batch data processing.
+Payroll and billing systems, for instance, represent two business processes that are very well-suited for batch processing.